base-angewandte/baseauth/docs/source/install.md

   pre-commit install
   ```

-- Check the _docker-compose.override.yml_ file you created before from the template
+- Check the _compose.override.yaml_ file you created before from the template
   and uncomment the port mounts for Redis and Postgres, so your local Django can access them.

 - Start required services: